flamedfury/flamedfury.com/src/guides/11ty-homepage-neocities.md

     <h1>Hello World</h1>

     <p>
-      Check out my cool new static site built with
+      Check out your cool new static site built with
       <a href="https://11ty.dev">11ty</a> on
       <a href="https://neocities.org/">Neocities</a>.
     </p>